-Normality of all data was tested and null hypothesis rejected if p<0.05 using the Shapiro-Wilk test; if found to be normal, a one-way ANOVA test was carried out.
-If data was significantly skewed, a non-parametric Kruskall-Wallis test was used for data analysis.
-The homogeneity of variance was also tested for each sample data set using the Levene test and the null hypothesis was rejected if p<0.05, resulting in the analysis of a data set either with the Brown-Forsythe and Welch correction or ordinary one-way ANOVA test depending on Levene test outcome.
+Normality of all data was tested and the null hypothesis was rejected if P < 0.05 using the Shapiro-Wilk test; if found to be normal, a one-way ANOVA test was carried out.
+If data was significantly skewed, a non-parametric Kruskal-Wallis test was used for data analysis.
+The homogeneity of variance was also tested for each sample data set using the Levene test and the null hypothesis was rejected if P < 0.05, resulting in the analysis of a data set either with the Brown-Forsythe and Welch correction or ordinary one-way ANOVA test depending on Levene test outcome.
 Post hoc analysis of the different sample groups was carried out either using the Dunn Bonferroni or the Tamhane T2 post hoc multiple comparison test depending on the outcome of the Levene test.
-All graphs were drawn and analysed using the GraphPad prism 8 software (GraphPad, USA).
+All graphs were drawn and analysed using the GraphPad prism 8 software (GraphPad, San Diego, California).